snapclient

 cd snapclient

-Update third party code (opus, flac and esp-dsp):
+Update third party code (opus, flac, esp-dsp, improv_wifi):

 git submodule update --init

-Frist copy one of the template sdkconfig files and rename it to sdkconfig
+Copy one of the template sdkconfig files and rename it to sdkconfig…

 cp sdkconfig_lyrat_v4.3 sdkconfig